Programme around the UEFA Champions League Final 2025 in Munich

 Opening hours at the Champions Festival

-Star DJ Sebastian Ingrosso is the live act on 30 May
+Star DJ Sebastian Ingrosso was the live act on 30 May

-On Friday evening, the Champions Festival will become a party centre when Sebastian Ingrosso plays from 9 p.m.
-The Grammy-nominated DJ from Swedish House Mafia will heat up the Olympic Park with a 90-minute set.
+On Friday evening, the Champions Festival became a party centre when Sebastian Ingrosso performed from 9 p.m.
+The Grammy-nominated DJ from Swedish House Mafia heated up the Olympic Park with a 90-minute set.
 With Swedish House Mafia, Sebastian Ingrosso has created club hits such as "Don't You Worry Child” and "Save The World”, while as a solo artist he has conquered dance floors around the world with "Reload” and "Leave The World Behind”, among others.

 Programme highlights and live acts at the Champions Festival